-AQA Psychology A level syllabus (course code - 7182)
+Psychology A level AQA (7182)

 The AQA course we follow has a strong scientific and statistical basis, but also requires a strong command of language, and the ability to analyse information critically.
 We therefore recommend candidates have at least a 6 in Biology (or the Biology component of the double award), Mathematics, English Language and English Literature.